 Collateralized Debt Obligation (CDO) is a type of credit derivative and investment product.
 We can also call it a collection of pooled assets that help generate income.
 However, this investment product is more complex than other products around.

-With a regular loan product, a bank gives a loan to the lender.
+A bank gives a loan to the lender with a regular loan product.
 The borrower promises to make regular payments and keeps an asset as collateral.
-In case, the borrower make a default and fails to repay, the bank has all the rights to confiscate the collateral.
+If the borrower makes defaults and fails to repay, the bank has all the rights to confiscate the collateral.

 - Variants of Collateralized Debt Obligation (CDO)

 - Collateralized Debt Obligation – How it Works?

 - Parties in a Collateralized Debt Obligations (CDO)

 - Benefits and Drawbacks Collateralized Debt Obligation (CDO)

 On the other hand, in the case of a CDO, a bank packages these loans together divides them into units and sells them to investors (institutional).
 So, a CDO is a type of derivative security because its price depends on the value of the underlying asset (collateral).
 One can also say that a CDO represents groups of receivables, which are backed by an asset.

 We can say that CDO is an investment product that splits individual fixed-income assets into a separate product and then sells them on the secondary market.
 Their name ‘collateralized’ comes from the fact that the security that original borrowers keep serves as collateral for the investors.
 In theory, an investor in a CDO can collect the loan amount from the original borrower after the due date.